Data-driven Optimal Filtering for Linear Systems with Unknown Noise Covariances: SGD for Learning the Kalman Gain

-Nonetheless, we are able to provide concentration error bounds that ``scale well with respect to the length T'' which hinges upon the following idea: from von Neumann Trace Inequality \cite[Theorem 8.7.6]{horn2012matrix} one obtaines that
+Nonetheless, we are able to provide concentration error bounds that ``scale well with respect to the length $T$'' that hinges upon the following idea: from von Neumann Trace Inequality \cite[Theorem 8.7.6]{horn2012matrix} one obtains,

 where $\|N\|_* \coloneqq \tr{\sqrt{N^\intercal N}} = \sum_i \sigma_i(N)$ is the \textit{nuclear norm} with $\sigma_i(N)$ denoting the $i$-th largest singular value of $N$.
 Additionally, the same inequality holds for non-square matrices of appropriate dimension which is tight in terms of dimension.